Area products for stationary black hole horizons: Reissner--Nordstr om-anti-de Sitter black holes

-There are now two complex conjugate (unphysical) virtual horizons $r_V^\pm$, and two physical horizons: an event horizon $r_E$ and an inner (Cauchy) horizon $r_C$.
+There are now two complex conjugate (utterly formal and unphysical) virtual horizons $r_V^\pm$, and two physical horizons: an event horizon $r_E$ and an inner (Cauchy) horizon $r_C$.
 Because there are only two physical horizons, this particular situation is closest in spirit to the standard Reissner--Nordstr\"om spacetime.